 Note that criminal history or pending charges do not necessarily preclude you from employment in NSW Health; applicants with a criminal history may be asked to provide additional information in support of their application and each case will be considered on its merits.

-For further information about these forms and declarations, see the NSW Health Employment Checks policy.
+For further information about these forms and declarations, see Working with Children Checks and Other Police Checks.

 Depending on the type of work you are applying for, you may be required to provide a WWCC clearance number.